Manuel Neuer

-Neuer started his career at Schalke 04 where he won the DFB-Pokal and DFL-Ligapokal.
-In 2011, he signed for Bayern Munich and has since won 28 trophies, including ten Bundesliga titles and two UEFA Champions League titles in 2013 and 2020, both as part of trebles.
-In 2014, Neuer finished third in the voting for the FIFA Ballon d'Or award behind Lionel Messi and Cristiano Ronaldo.
-He was awarded the UEFA Goalkeeper of the Year and the IFFHS World's Best Goalkeeper five times each.
+Neuer started his career at Schalke 04 where he won the DFB-Pokal and DFL-Ligapokal, and was appointed club captain in 2010.
+In 2011, he signed for Bayern Munich and has since won 30 trophies, including twelve Bundesliga titles and two UEFA Champions League titles in 2013 and 2020, both as part of trebles, being the only goalkeeper in history to achieve the European treble twice, additionally winning the second as club captain.
+In 2014, Neuer finished third in the voting for the FIFA Ballon d'Or award behind Cristiano Ronaldo and Lionel Messi.
+He was awarded the Best European Goalkeeper a record five times, and the IFFHS World's Best Goalkeeper a joint-record five times, alongside Gianluigi Buffon and Iker Casillas.
+He was also named the Best FIFA Goalkeeper in 2020.

-Neuer was selected as Germany's number one goalkeeper for the 2010 FIFA World Cup in South Africa.
-During the group stages, he only conceded a single goal.
-He provided the assist for Miroslav Klose's opening goal against England as Germany won 4–1.
-Four years later, Neuer won the 2014 FIFA World Cup with Germany as well as the Golden Glove award for being the best goalkeeper in the tournament.
+Neuer has set numerous records in the Bundesliga.
+He has the most clean sheets recorded in the competition, with 224.
+He also holds the most clean sheets in a single season, with 21 in the 2015–16 campaign.
+Furthermore, he was the fastest player to reach 100 Bundesliga clean sheets, doing so after only 183 appearances.
+Neuer is the only goalkeeper in Bundesliga history with more than 100 appearances to have conceded fewer goals than matches played.